oicr-gsi/shesmu/README.md

 Build dependencies:

-- Java 8 or later (The Niassa + Pinery plugin does not work for Java 9+)
+- Java 8 or later
 - Maven 3.5 or later
 - TypeScript 3.9 or later (the version supplied with Ubuntu and Debian in `node-typescript` is too old.
 Use `sudo npm -g i typescript` to install a